melikaDaa/AUA-OnlineShop/README.md

     </ul>
   <h2>External web service Layer</h2>
       <div style="text-align: justify;text-justify: inter-word;">
-    <h5> <strong> The External web service Layer is written with blazer and Web Api.
+    <h5> <strong> This is a shopping website written with the AUA framework and ASP.NET Core MVC.
-     Moreover in this Layer(blazor) we show  how  we can get and display data from api. </strong>
+Moreover,In this shopping website, there is a feature for users to login and authenticate.
+Additionally, there is an admin panel for managing products, adding, deleting, and modifying them.
+In the user panel section, products are displayed to users and they can add or remove them from their shopping cart. </strong>
      </h5>
  <img  src="https://raw.githubusercontent.com/melikaDaa/AUA-OnlineShop/master/AUA_V1.1_MvcDotNet5/AUA.ProjectName/AUA.ProjectName.WebUi/wwwroot/Images/1.png" width="327"  height="227" />
  <img  src="https://raw.githubusercontent.com/melikaDaa/AUA-OnlineShop/master/AUA_V1.1_MvcDotNet5/AUA.ProjectName/AUA.ProjectName.WebUi/wwwroot/Images/2.png" width="327"  height="227" />